DanWlker/learning_the_shell/README.md

 ## Useful Flags
 1. `-b` : take a backup of an existing file that will be ovewritten
 2. `-i` : ask for confirmation before overwriting
-3. `-r` : copies directory structure recursively
+3. `-r` : use this if want copy directory

 Copy multiple files at once